 Allow the cooking oil to sit for 15-20 minutes with the doors to your smoker wide open.
 This will allow the oil to set, as well as allow any fumes to escape the chamber before you light it.

 Start your charcoal grill.
 Different people have their favorite methods for this, but I personally prefer using a charcoal chimney starter.
 These are fairly inexpensive tools that are, well, chimney shaped.
 You place the coals you want to use in there first, and light them.
-The enclosed environment is a much better environment for lighting coals due to the limited exposure to air.
+The enclosed environment in a charcoal chimney is a much better environment for lighting coals due to the limited exposure to air.

 Once they are lit then you can transfer them to your smoker.
 Do this by transferring them to your firebox.
 Close all doors to your smoker, but keep the dampers for your smoker wide open.
 Once the flames are going at a good rate, adjust the dampers to be set half open.